 Now, this scenario wouldn’t happen if I didn’t create a relationship with you and get my brand to your face by providing value for you in the first place.

-So one thing content marketing does for a small business is to change the whole marketing focus from the marketer to the buyer.
+So, one thing content marketing does for a small business is to change the whole marketing focus from the marketer to the buyer.

 Content Marketing Gets You a Well Streamlined Audience

-It is easier to sell to this kind of audience because they are already interested in the content you provide on your blog which is also related to the services or product you offer.
+And when you’re ready to promote your offers, it gets easier to sell to this kind of audience because they are already interested in the content you provide on your blog which is also related to the services or product you offer.

 Based on this, they can more easily buy from you, refer you to their friends or prefer your opinion on issues surrounding the industry.